srodriguezg/workshop-testcafe/README.md

 1. From the master branch create a new branch named **ci**
 1. Create new file named **.nvmrc** at the root of the project and add the content `v10.10.0`
-1. Create new file named **.travis.yml** at the root of the project and add the following information
+1. Create new file named **.travis.yml** at the root of the project and add the following information:

  ``` yml
     dist: trusty